tomoconnor/blog.devopstom.com/hugoblog/content/posts/replacing-aws-nat-gateways-with-freebsd-nat-instances/index.md

 AWS NAT Gateways provide a convenient and robust abstraction for outbound connectivity, but they do so at a non-trivial and often overlooked cost.
 For workloads that do not require their full feature set, small and explicitly managed NAT instances can provide equivalent functionality at a fraction of the price.

-By deploying one FreeBSD NAT instance per Availability Zone on t4g.nano, it is possible to preserve AZ locality, maintain deterministic routing behaviour, and **reduce NAT costs from approximately 140 USD per month to under 8 GBP per month**.
+By deploying one FreeBSD NAT instance per Availability Zone on `t4g.nano`, it is possible to preserve AZ locality, maintain deterministic routing behaviour, and **reduce NAT costs from approximately £140 per month to under £8 per month**.

 This approach represents a return to explicit networking primitives and clear operational ownership, with sustained and measurable financial benefit.